TiagoSantos81/libregrammar/languagetool-standalone/README.md

 ### LibreOffice/OpenOffice

-To integrate LanguageTool into LibreOffice or OpenOffice.org, you can use two methods:
+To integrate LibreGrammar into LibreOffice or OpenOffice.org, you can use two methods:

-* Double-click `LanguageTool-4.9.oxt`.
+* Double-click `LibreGrammar-4.9.oxt`.
 The extension should
    start installing.
 Follow the on-screen instructions.

-* If the above method doesn't work, call `Tools > Extension Manager > Add...` in LibreOffice/OpenOffice.org and browse for the `LanguageTool-4.9.oxt` file.
+* If the above method doesn't work, call `Tools > Extension Manager > Add...` in LibreOffice/OpenOffice.org and browse for the `LibreGrammar-4.9.oxt` file.

 Close and restart LibreOffice/OpenOffice.org Writer.
 Remember to close the QuickStarter as well if you use it.
 Type text with